jtackaberry/luadox/README.md

 ### `@note`

-Creates a visually distinct paragraph (i.e. bordered with a green background color), which can be used to emphasize noteworthy content.
+Creates a visually distinct paragraph (bordered with a green background color), which can be used to emphasize noteworthy content.

 This tag takes the form `@note <title>` where `<title>` is an *optional* arbitrary string